anuket-project/anuket-specifications/doc/ref_arch/kubernetes/chapters/chapter06.rst

 stability and support.
 An API can have Alpha, Beta or Stable versions.
 The version of APIs that are backed by a feature will match the stage of the feature itself (i.e. Alpha, Beta or GA or Stable).

-The policy for RA2 to include Kubernetes APIs as mandatory is:
+The policy for RA2 to include Kubernetes APIs as mandatory is as follows:

-In this Reference Architecture APIsonly those API can be mandatory which are in any of the following stages:
+In these Reference Architecture APIs, only those APIs which are in any of the following stages are mandatory:

-- Stable
+- Stable.
-- Beta when introduced before Kubernetes version 1.24
+- Beta when introduced before Kubernetes version 1.24.
-- Alpha or Beta when required by RA2 Ch4 Specifications or when included below on list of Mandatory API Groups.
+- Alpha or Beta when required by RA2 Ch4 specifications, or when included on the list of Mandatory API Groups below.

 The Kubernetes API reference is available here :cite:p:`k8s-api-reference`.

-The list of :cite:t:`k8s-v1.26-api-groups` that are mandatory is:
+The list of :cite:t:`k8s-v1.26-api-groups` that are mandatory is as follows:

 .. list-table:: Mandatory API Groups
    :widths: 30 30